Search Docs

 List of Available InspectorBar.Buttons#

 As you often saw in the previous sections, there are composable functions that look like this: InspectorBar.Button.remember{name}.
 All these functions return an InspectorBar.Button, they are public and can be used in your application.
-Note that all the parameters of these functions have default values, therefore, you do not need to provide any values, however, if you want to modify any of the parameters, it is exactly the same as described in Create New Buttons section.
+Note that all the properties of these functions have default values, therefore, you do not need to provide any values, however, if you want to modify any of the properties, it is exactly the same as described in Create New Buttons section.

 ButtonIDDescriptionRenders For